ProofSuite/contracts/README.md

 Step-by-step instructions to finalize the token sale:

 1. Pause the token sale with the `pause` function
-2. Allocate Proof Tokens with the `allocateProofTokens` function - step 1 needs to be completed
+2. Allocate WIRA Tokens with the `allocateTokens` function - step 1 needs to be completed
 2. Finalize the token sale with the `finalize` function - step 1 and 2 need to be completed
-3. Optionally, transfer the control of the Proof token to another smart-contract
+3. Optionally, transfer the control of the WIRA token to another smart-contract

 ### Development and Testing Environment Setup